3 Types of Poor Housekeeping Hazards Toolbox Talk

 Housekeeping is not just for the home.
 Keeping a tidy and clean workplace is also very important to ensure the safety of all the employees.
 To avoid unnecessary injuries from happening, it is ideal to practice good housekeeping at work.

 The difference that a clean workspace can make in the amount of productivity that there is, is astonishing.
 All employees should do their part in keeping their areas clean and tidy.
 Not leaving it to the hired housekeeping employee alone.

 One of the most important things that all workers should do is keep items up and off the floor.
-Leaving things out can result in someone slip, fall, or tripping over things that didn’t need to be in the way.
+Leaving things out can result in someone tripping over things that didn’t need to be in the way.
+If heavy items are left in the way, it can also result in employees injuring themselves from trying to lift or move the heavy object out of the way.
 When this occurs, employees are at great risk of injuring themselves with a strain or sprain.